devmus/staking-app/Documentation/README.md

 ```

 After some troubleshooting I understood that the problem was that the staking contract didn't have approval to transfer tokenA from sender.
-So I just had to go to tokenA contract in remix and approve the address of the staking contract to transfer funds from the wallet address i was using.
+So I just had to go to tokenA contract in remix and approve the address of the staking contract to transfer funds from the wallet address I was using.

-.
+User story 1 completed.

+2. Add a withdraw function to the staking contract.
+(2024-07-08)

+The withdraw function was easy and completed in 5 minutes.

+User story 2 completed

+3. Add a withdraw rewards method.

+First I want to add a way to display how many reward tokens a staker has accumulted.
+When writing that function I want to understand the different options of visability for functions in solidity so i can choose the one that best suits my wants and needs.
+I ask chat GPT to explain the difference between internal, external and public functions in solidity.
+I learn there is also a private alternative.
+I choose to make my calculateRewards function public so I can try it out in remix seperatly and also be able to use it within my staking contract for the claim function.

+I also learn how to use and write return values so that it can be displayed from a function.
+Its not enough to only add a return line at the end of the function, the function also needs a return type specified in the start, much like how TS works.

+I encounter alot of issues when trying to do the claim function.
+When it is not working its cumbersome to try and change a little bit of code here and there and then go through the process of deploying the contracts and sending tokens, approving tokens etc. There is not a console.log() function either to help with the troubleshooting.
+However, i create functions and mappings to be able to display the variables i use and see if they return what i expect them to.

+Ultimatley, it seems like the main issue i encountered was the calculation for the reward, it was too slow and therefor too low to show a number greater than 0 during my testing.

+After alot of back and forth i end up creating a few functions connected to the reward:

+- staking duration: used to find out how long time the staker has staked.
+- calculate reward: used to find out what the current reward is.
+- update reward: used in many functions to calculate and update the reward for the staker.
+- claim reward: a function to claim the reward.

+User story 3 completed.

 .
 .
 .